 Of 61 dead whales that were recovered nearby the Davao Gulf, plastic was the cause of death for 45 of them.
 If we continue polluting the ocean with plastic, the entire population of whales will die before they can evolve to avoid eating plastic.
 We must act fast before our grand mammals become something of the past.

 Sharks have lived on earth for more than 400 million years.
 Today they are at a higher risk of extintion than most other animals.
 Overfishing is the main culprit, but sharks entangled or having ingested plastic debris is a growing problem.

-We are like other search engines, with one big difference: we donate 80% of our profit to nonprofit organizations that remove plastic from our ocean.
+We are like other search engines, with one big difference: we spend 80% of our profit to help end ocean plastic pollution.